daviddalpiaz/appliedstats/slr.md

 \begin{center}\includegraphics{slr_files/figure-latex/overfit_plot-1} \end{center}

-Lastly, we could try to model the data with a well chosen line rather than one of the two extremes previously attempted.
+Lastly, we could try to model the data with a well-chosen line rather than one of the two extremes previously attempted.
 The line on the plot below seems to summarize the relationship between stopping distance and speed quite well.
 As speed increases, the distance required to come to a stop increases.
 There is still some variation about this line, but it seems to capture the overall trend.

 \begin{center}\includegraphics{slr_files/figure-latex/goodfit_plot-1} \end{center}